Chewie/Conf-Vim/vim.markdown

 ### Relative movement

+        * Forget arrow keys
+        * Character wise: hjkl
+        * word wise: web and WEB
+        * Beginning and end of lines: 0, ^ and $
+        * Up and down half a page: ^u and ^d
+        * First and last line: gg and G

 ### Cursor positionning

+        * Top, Middle and Bottom of the screen: HML
+        * Align cursor to top, mid or bottom: zt, zz, zb

 ## Modifying text

 ### Entering insert mode

+        * Entering insert mode before or after the cursor: i and a
+        * At beginning or end of line: I and A
+        * Next and previous line: o and O
+        * Change operator leaves you in insert mode

 ### Three basics operators

+        * Delete operator: d
+        * Change operator: c
+        * Copy (yank) operator: y
+        * Several other operators: v,=,~,g?...

+### Motions

+        * Regular movement
+        * Text objects: words, sentences, [] blocks...
+        * Marks
+        * Searches

 ### Text objects

+        * Prefixed with a or i for "around" and "inner"
+        * words and sentences: w,W,s
+        * Blocks: (,[,<,{,",'
+        * XML tags: t
+        * b and B are shorthands for ( and {

 ## Working with multiple files